Food hygiene rating scheme

 The Food Hygiene Rating Scheme helps you choose where to eat out or shop for food.
 The scheme gives you information about the hygiene standards in restaurants, pubs, cafes, takeaways, hotels, and other places you like to go to eat out, as well as supermarkets and other food shops.

-You can look up food hygiene ratings at www.food.gov.uk/ratings - you can search for ratings for local businesses and for businesses elsewhere in England, Wales and Northern Ireland.
+You can look up food hygiene ratings at Food Standards Agency - Food hygiene ratings.
+You can search for ratings for local businesses and for businesses elsewhere in England, Wales and Northern Ireland.

 How does the Food Hygiene Rating Scheme work?

 The scheme is being run by ourselves in partnership with the Food Standards Agency - the central government department with responsibility for food safety.
 It gives you information about the hygiene standards in food premises at the time they are inspected by one of our food safety officers, who are checking that they meet legal requirements for food hygiene.
 The hygiene rating given reflects what the officer finds at the time.

 It's not easy to judge hygiene standards on appearance alone so the rating gives you an idea of what's going on in the kitchen, or behind closed doors.
 You can check the ratings and use the information to choose a place with higher standards.
 It's also good to share this information with friends and family.

 Providing information on hygiene standards in food outlets gives people a wider basis on which to make a choice.
 It also recognises those businesses with the highest standards and encourages others to improve.
 The overall aim is to reduce the number of cases of food poisoning which currently affects around one million people in the UK every year.

 The scheme helps local people and visitors to the area when deciding where to eat and buy food.
 The scheme runs nationally which means people can make like for like comparison with businesses in other areas.
 It also means businesses are treated consistently with local competitors and with their competitors more widely.

 Which businesses are given a rating?